Early Slavs: Archaeology

 The Przeworsk culture, northwest of the Chernyakov zone, extended from the Dniester to the Tisza valley and north to the Vistula and Oder.
 It was an amalgam of local cultures, most with roots in earlier traditions modified by influences from the (Celtic) La Tène culture, (Germanic) Jastorf culture beyond the Oder and the Bell-Grave culture of the Polish plain.
 The Venethi may have played a part; other groups included the Vandals, Burgundians and Sarmatians.
 East of the Przeworsk settlements, in the Dnieper forest zone, was the Zarubintsy culture, which is sometimes considered part of the Przeworsk complex.
 Early Slavic hydronyms are found in the area occupied by the Zarubintsy culture, and Irina Rusanova demonstrated that the most prototypical examples of Prague-type pottery had originated there.
-Since Pyotr Tretyakov's 1960s works, the Zarubintsy culture (that spans the period from the 2nd century BC to 2nd century AD) has been identified as proto-Slavic, or as an ethnically mixed community that became Slavicized.
+Since Pyotr Tretyakov's 1960s works, the Zarubintsy culture (that spans the period from the 2nd century BC to the 2nd century AD) has been identified as proto-Slavic, or as an ethnically mixed community that became Slavicized.

 As for the archaeological tradition preceding the Zarubintsy culture, there is no established consensus.
 In the mid-20th century it was common to assign modern ethnic labels to the archaeological cultures from the times of Herodotus (i.e., preceding the earliest demonstrably Slavic artefacts by a millennium).
 Since the late 20th century, the confidence with which archaeological connections can be made to known historic groups has lessened.
 According to many pre-historians, ethnic labels are inappropriate for European Iron Age peoples.

-For instance, the Milograd culture (700 BC–100 AD), centred roughly in today's Belarus, used to be proposed as ancestral for the Zarubintsy culture (and thus ancestral for the Slavs).
+For instance, the Milograd culture (700 BC–100 AD), centred roughly in today's Belarus, used to be proposed as ancestral to the Zarubintsy culture (and thus ancestral to the Slavs).
 Later, Valentin Sedov (among many others) assigned it to the Dnieper Balts, and Andrey Oblomsky maintains that the Milograd culture left no demonstrable descendants.

 The 8th-to-3rd-century BC Chernoles culture, stretching to the south from the Milograd culture and often associated with Herodotus' "Scythian farmers", was "sometimes portrayed as either a state in the development of the Slavic languages or at least some form of late Indo-European ancestral to the evolution of the Slavic stock".
 Boris Rybakov described it as a stage in the evolution of the Slavs, and Marija Gimbutas identified it as the proto-Slavic homeland.
 On the other hand, Mikhail Artamonov classified the population associated with this culture as Thracian.
 Among Soviet scholars, Boris Grakov and Pyotr Tretyakov were sceptical of such straightforward identifications.
 In 1966, Tretyakov concluded that the Zarubintsy culture resulted from a "cultural-ethnic integration" of heterogeneous Iron Age groups.